-I would recommend following up four business days after confirming with all of your references that they have completed their reference checks.
+I would recommend following up five business days after confirming with all of your references that they have completed their reference checks.

 The reasons for that timeline is that I’ve found that it generally takes one – three business days to receive a job offer after reference check completion.
-If you haven’t heard back after that third day, you’re safe to reach back out the company.
+If you haven’t heard back after that timeline, you’re safe to reach back out the company.

 What If a Company Called My References and I Decide I Don’t Want the Offer?